histefanhere/XAHK/README.md

 - AFK Concrete Convertion
 - AFK Mob Grinding
 =======
-Allows client opperation of player will user is away from computer.
-X-AHK will send a stream of keybaord and mouse inputs to a target window as if the user was opperating the player. features include:<br>
+Allows client operation of player will user is away from computer.
+X-AHK will send a stream of keybaord and mouse inputs to a target window as if the user was operating the player. features include:<br>
 AFK Fishing, AFK Concrete Convertion & AFK Mob Grinder